amt8u/hugo-blog/content/posts/setup-mysql-and-sql-developer-in-macos/index.md

 tags : ['mysql']
 ---

-# Excerpt
-Here is a mini guide to setup Mysql server community edition with oracle SQL Developer on MacOS.

 # Why
 Recently I wanted to refresh my **SQL** skills and needed a basic database setup on my Macbook Air.
 I remember from my school days that we could install oracle 6/7 free versions for personal use.
 Apparently oracle no longer offers free versions.
 Instead it(Oracle) now gives us `mysql` which is essentially the free one thereby eventually leading me to refresh not just "my sql" but "mysql" skills as well.